datalab-org/datalab/pydatalab/docs/INSTALL.md

 Your local development *datalab* can be configured with all the options as a real *datalab*; these are expected in the same places as described in [Server configuration](https://docs.datalab-org.io/en/latest/config/), and can be set with environment variables or a config file, with additional config and secrets provided in `.env` files in the `pydatalab/`  and `webapp/` directories for development purposes.

+There are two main options for creating a local installation:

+1) Natively on your host machine, with a Python virtual environment for the server and Node.js for the web app.
+2) Using Docker, which is the recommended approach for development and testing.

 ### Docker development environment

 The complete development stack can be run with Docker Compose: